 Dan Bannino is an Italian photographer whose work has been aptly described as ‘‘Pop – Baroque’’ or ‘‘Pop – Renaissance’’, combining influences from the Old Masters and the rich cultural inheritance of his native country, with inspiration drawn from the world of contemporary pop culture displayed on the internet or TV.

 Bannino has been praised for the clarity and sharpness with which he translates ideas into images, often through outstanding still lifes.
-He draws his themes from everyday life, to books, films or the news and he creates pictures that tell stories or convey complex concepts.
+He draws his themes from everyday life, books, films or the news and he creates pictures that tell stories or convey complex concepts.
 Fondness for unusual themes is another characteristic of his work and it is one of his declared goals to draw the audience’s attention to such matters.

-After living many years in London, working as a photographer, he traded a full-time job for dedicating full-time to personal projects.
-Bannino’s work has gained International fame and praise and has appeared in major newspapers and magazines such as TheTimes, Vice, The Huffington Post, Artnet, WideWalls, Elle, Cosmopolitan and many more.
+After living many years in London, working as a product photographer, he traded a full-time job for dedicating full-time to personal projects.
+Bannino’s work has gained International fame and praise and has appeared in major newspapers and magazines such as The Times, Vice, Nikon, Artnet, WideWalls, Elle, Cosmopolitan and many more.